famanakis/Scrimba/m11-solo-Quizzical/README.md

-Travel Journal - React Solo Project
+Quizzical - React Solo Project

 ## A Scrimba Solo Project
 Languages, Frameworks and Approach Used